 The State of Palestine has not taken sufficient legal and procedural measures to help change the negative trends in the society's culture, which impedes active women participation in the political life in general and in decision making positions in particular.
-The prevalent patriarchy excludes women from participation, or exploits and benefits from their participation rather than enhance it, as was the case in 2006 legislative elections, and 2012 local elections, and during the preparations for the new round of local elections, which was supposed to be held in October 2016.
-It has become clear that the tribal culture has dominated even political parties, influencing candidatures within the various parties, and exploiting the "women's quota" to achieve tribal gains at the expense of true women representation.
-This established and deepened women's marginalization away from real participation.
-The names or photos of women were concealed in some electoral lists, while other lists did not comply with the quota requirements as provided in the Elections Law.
-Despite all the violations that establish marginalization and discrimination, the state did not uphold its obligation to monitor such violations and hold their perpetrators accountable.
+The prevalent patriarchy excludes women from participation, or exploits and benefits from their participation rather than enhance it, as in 2006 legislative elections, 2012 local elections, and the preparations for the new round of local elections, which was supposed to be held in October 2016, and was held on 13/5/2018 in the West Bank, but not in Jerusalem or Gaza.
+It has become clear that the tribal culture has dominated even political parties, influencing candidatures within the various parties, and exploiting the "women's